 The Motley Fool recommends two stocks picks each month through its Stock Advisor program.
-Therefore, we’d like to assess the performance of Motley Fool stock picks from last quarter.
+Therefore, we’d like to assess the performance of the Motley Fool stock picks from last quarter.
 After all, they show excellent returns on their website, but do their recommendations really reflect that?

 Spoiler alert: yes, Motley Fool’s recommendations from last quarter have fared quite well.
 In fact, it appears to be business as usual as Fool’s picks continue to crush the larger S&P 500’s returns.
 Only one of their picks from Q4 has a negative return so far, but it was the last pick of the quarter, recommended in mid-December.
 Thus, it’s far too soon to assume that pick is a dud.